 Choose a Doctor Qualified in Skin Cancer for Your Mole Removal

-Abnormal or unsightly moles can generally be excised in a brief and straightforward outpatient procedure performed under local anesthesia by Dr. Targett.
-Dr. Targett has vast experience in skin cancer treatment, particularly in the treatment of malignant melanoma.
-Dr. Targett’s experience and expertise in skin cancer treatment makes her an ideal specialist for the identification and treatment of both “normal” non-cancerous moles and “abnormal” pre-cancerous moles.
-Along with her knowledge of skin cancer treatment, Dr. Targett’s aptitude for cosmetic surgery enables her to minimize the potential of an unsightly scar formation during the mole removal process.
+Abnormal or unsightly moles can generally be excised in a brief and straightforward outpatient procedure performed under local anaesthesia by Dr Targett.
+Dr Targett has vast experience in skin cancer treatment, particularly in the treatment of malignant melanoma.
+Dr Targett’s experience and expertise in skin cancer treatment make her an ideal specialist for the identification and treatment of both “normal” non-cancerous moles and “abnormal” pre-cancerous moles.
+Along with her knowledge of skin cancer treatment, Dr Targett’s aptitude for cosmetic surgery enables her to minimize the potential of an unsightly scar formation during the mole removal process.